 Foremost is a sense they are being ripped off.
 After all, major retailers sell PC

-computers for less than $1000.
-Games can be played on consoles for $500 or less.
+computers for less than $2000.
+Great 2D games can be played on consoles for $500 or less.

 Why are computers from specialist sites so expensive then?

 Business computers have parts that can cost over $1000, like the RTX TITAN card.